-The analysis performed to model the sound levels produced by the Project was performed utilizing the following parameters as required in Section 900-2.8(d) of the 94-c regulations.
+The analysis performed to model the sound levels produced by the Project utilized the following parameters as required in Section 900-2.8(d) of the 94-c regulations.
 Future Project sound levels during construction and operation of the Facility were modeled in accordance with the standard ISO 9613-2, "Acoustics - Attenuation of sound during propagation outdoors, Part 2: General Method of Calculation" for full octave bands from 31.5 Hz to 8000 Hz utilizing the Cadna/A acoustical modeling software from DataKustik GmbH.
 ISO 9613-2 assumes downwind sound propagation between every source and every receptor, consequently, all wind directions, including the prevailing wind directions, are taken into account.
 For solar facilities, the ISO 9613-2 model is more likely to overestimate sound levels.
-First, the barrier-effect of the solar panels in blocking sound from interior sources, especially inverters and mediumvoltage transformers, was not taken into account in the modeling done for this Project.
+First, the barrier-effect of the solar panels in blocking sound from interior sources, especially inverters and medium-voltage transformers, was not taken into account in the modeling done for this Project.
 Second, sound emissions of solar equipment tend to be highest during sunny days.
 Under these conditions, the sound is refracted upwards, lowering the sound levels measured near the ground.
 Under the modeling assumptions used in this report, the meteorological conditions are always downward refracting, such as occurs during cloudy days with moderate downwind conditions or a well-developed moderate nighttime temperature inversion.
 No meteorological correction (C{met}) was used.
 Additional model assumptions include the following:

-- All noise sources operating simultaneously and at maximum sound power; - The ground absorption factor was set to G=0.5 (half hard/half porous), except within the Project Battery Energy Storage System (BESS) facility fence line where the ground absorption factor was set to G=0 (hard ground) and the Project collection substation where the ground absorption factor was set to G=0.6 as dictated by Project design; - Atmospheric attenuation calculated using a temperature of 10°C and 70 percent relative humidity; - A receptor height of 1.5 meters above ground; and - No additional uncertainty adjustment added to or subtracted from the modeling results.
+- All noise sources operating simultaneously and at maximum sound power; - The ground absorption factor was set to G=0.5 (half hard/half porous), except within the Battery Energy Storage System (BESS) facility fence line where the group absorption factor was set to G=0 (hard ground); - Atmospheric attenuation calculated using a temperature of 10°C and 70 percent relative humidity; - A receptor height of 1.5 meters above ground; and - No additional uncertainty adjustment added to or subtracted from the modeling results.